a-gondolkodas-orome/durer-jatekok/README.md

 # Development

 Feel free to commit directly to the default (master) branch.
 If in doubt, send a pull request instead.
-Prefer rebasing over merge commits.
+Goal: only commit to the master branch if existing games keep working :)

 When you push to the default (master) branch, the tests are run, and if they are successful, the project is deployed to the live website.